dribdat/dribdat/README.rst

     pip install -r requirements/dev.txt
     python manage.py server

-You will see a pretty welcome screen.
+You will see a pretty welcome screen at http://localhost:8158

 Once you have installed your DBMS, run the following to create your app's database tables and perform the initial migration: